JBokMan/DPwR-Server/README.md

 fatal error: 'uct/api/uct.h' file not found

 Solution
-install ucx follow the prerequisits
+install UCX by following the [Installation](#installation).

 ### Linkage error class file versions
-Error: LinkageError occurred while loading main class main.Application
-	java.lang.UnsupportedClassVersionError: main/Application has been compiled by a more recent version of the Java Runtime (class file version 63.0), this version of the Java Runtime only recognizes class file versions up to 61.0
+Error: LinkageError occurred while loading main class main.Application java.lang.UnsupportedClassVersionError: main/Application has been compiled by a more recent version of the Java Runtime (class file version 63.0), this version of the Java Runtime only recognizes class file versions up to 61.0

 Solution
 ```sdk use java panama```